emdsiith/emdsdeep/README.md

 **Update on 2019/01/05.
 Added Non-Bottleneck layers for the decoder modules to improve the upsampling performance**

 **Update on 2019/01/05.
-Added ASPP context encoding modules after the Resnet101 encoders to improve the global context learning information**
+Added Context encoding modules to improve the global context learning information**

 **Update on 2018/12/06.
 Provide model trained on VOC and SBD datasets.**